idos-network/nitro-enclave-experiment/README.md

 - We're using hard-coded credentials for docdb.
 These should be gotten from Secrets Manager.
 - Add TLS termination inside the enclave (get a cert from ACM and use socat or equivalent).
 - Encrypt the stuff we put on mongo with a KMS key.
 Use FLE: https://docs.aws.amazon.com/documentdb/latest/developerguide/field-level-encryption.html
-- Usage logs dir should be a remote mount with FUSE over vsocks that also uses a KMS key.
-Maybe to S3?